 informal and formal learning experiences.
 Partnering with content experts and educators she helps teams think through how the specific qualities of each technology affords learning in designed spaces.
 She has 17 years industry experience with technology-focused instructional design, including platform, game, and digital badge design.

 Dr. Tsurusaki is a faculty member in the School of Educational Studies and the Goodlad Institute for Educational Renewal at the University of Washington Bothell.
 She has expertise in curriculum development, professional development, culturally relevant teaching and environmental education and has experience teaching both formal and informal K-12 STEM education.
-Prior to her position at UWB, she was the STEM Director for a non-profit that provided professional development for STEM K-12 teachers, university faculty and STEM professionals.
-She holds a Ph.D. in Teaching, Curriculum, and Educational Policy from Michigan State University and her research interests include how to better make connections between students’ everyday lives and school science, identity, engagement and equity issues in education, and environmental literacy.
+Prior to her position at UWB, she was the STEM Director for a non-profit that provided professional development for STEM K-12 teachers, university faculty, and STEM professionals.
+She holds a Ph.D. in Teaching, Curriculum, and Educational Policy from Michigan State University, an M.Ed. in Science Education from the University of Georgia, and a B.S. in Biology from the University of Puget Sound.
+Her research interests include how to better make connections between students’ everyday lives and school science, identity, engagement and equity issues in education, and environmental literacy.

 Dr. Gavin Tierney is a Postdoctoral Researcher with the Goodlad Institute for Educational Renewal at the University of Washington, Bothell.
 His research interests are identity development and engagement, with a focus on marginalized and disenfranchised youth and the youth experience in designed learning environments.